jovotech/jovo-framework/platforms/platform-alexa/docs/lists.md

 }
 ```

-## Getting called from Alexa on item updates
+## Receive Item Update Requests from Alexa

-Your skill will also be called from Alexa, when you subscribe to specific events.
+Your skill will also be called from Alexa when you subscribe to specific events.
 [Learn more in the official Alexa docs](https://developer.amazon.com/en-US/docs/alexa/smapi/steps-to-create-a-list-skill.html#create-a-list-skill).

 First you have to add `householdList` to your used `apis`.
-You can't specify this using the Alexa console, that's why you have to enable it using the `skill.json`:
+You can't specify this using the Alexa console, that's why you have to enable it using the `skill.json`.
+The below example does that by using the [`files` property in the Alexa project configuration](./project-config.md#files):

 ```js
 const project = new ProjectConfig({